Zilliqa/ZIP/zips/zip-19.md

 A accepts B request; A inherit all of B's stake
 Next, B accepts A request; B is the final inheritor

-This means that the first transaction that execute the transfer will get the stake due to transaction atomicity.

 However, there is no identified use case for cyclic transfer of a stake.
 Additionally, it may impact overall user experience.
 As such, such cyclic transfer will be disabled i.e If the recipient is already a requestor in the `deleg_swap_request` map. transfer of stake request will not be possible till acceptance or cancellation of request.
 However, non-cyclic transfer will still be possible even if there is pending stake transfer.

 ### Mechanism